-Map 14.2.1 - Location of Community Pharmacies in South Ceredigion
+Map 14.2.1 - Location of community pharmacies in South Ceredigion

 It is expected that a pharmacy will provide at least 40 hours of opening each week.
-There are no pharmacies within the South Ceredigion locality that provide less than 40 hours of opening each week.

 For the purposes of the PNA, normal working hours have been defined as Monday to Friday 9.00am to 5.30pm.

-- No pharmacies are open on Sundays
+- No pharmacies open 7 days a week

-- ▶ 6 pharmacies are open Monday to Saturday
+- 6 pharmacies are open Monday to Saturday

-- ▶ 5 pharmacies are open Monday to Friday and Saturday morning,
+- 5 pharmacies are open Monday to Friday and Saturday morning,

-- > 2 pharmacies are open Monday to Friday
+- 2 pharmacies are open Monday to Friday

-11 pharmacies open at 9.00am and 2 at 8.30am.
+All pharmacies open at 9.00am apart from 2 who open at 8.30am.
 No pharmacies within the locality are open beyond 6.30pm Monday to Friday.